 - Direct freshman admission.

-- Our students receive placement in the highest quality clinical experiences ranging from professional sports teams to cutting edge physiology research centers.
+- Our students receive placement in the highest quality clinical experiences ranging from professional sports teams to innovative therapeutic centers to cutting edge physiology research labs.

-- The Exercise Physiology degree provides the student with a strong basic science base which is preparation for a variety of health and wellness fields.
+- The Exercise Physiology degree provides the student with a strong basic science base that is preparation for a variety of health and wellness fields.

 - Excellent pre-med and pre-grad school preparation.